-The Loafers Of Refuge by Jospeh Green (book review)
+The Loafers Of Refuge by Jospeh Green (book review).

-When I started reading this book, ‘The Loafers Of Refuge’, I was going to make a point that just because you might not recognise an author’s name is not a reason not to try their books.
-Joseph L. Green died in February this year at the age of 86 and wrote five SF novels and lots of short stories.
-I’ve included his initial because there are more than one author with that name since this book, ‘The Loafers Of Refuge’, came out.
-This book was originally released in 1965 by Gollancz, combining short stories from ‘New Worlds Science Fiction’ from 1962-63 and this reprint in 1967 by Pan Books.
+When I started reading this book, The Loafers Of Refuge, I was going to make the point that just because you might not recognise an author’s name is no reason not to try their books.
+Joseph L. Green died in February this year at the age of 86 and wrote five SF novels and many short stories.
+I’ve included his initial because there is more than one author with that name since this book, The Loafers Of Refuge, came out.
+The book was originally released in 1965 by Gollancz, combining short stories from New Worlds Science Fiction from 1962-63, with this reprint published in 1967 by Pan Books.

 It became pretty obvious as I read his first adventure as a Controller, with Timmy his Loafer buddy, that I think I might have read it before.
 With anthologies, I’m bound to have come across all sorts of authors.
 If anything, it demonstrates how colonisers have to get on with the local natives and how compromises have to be reached.
 In some respects, this would also be a problem in general fiction.

-Certainly, Doreen Sheldon’s experiment with Phazz, a young breshwahr telepathic tree and the teleportation to Earth is something I remember.
-The teleportation would not allow the transportation of live species but Phazz was able to show how to do it, although it could only be limited to sentient species.
+Certainly, Doreen Sheldon’s experiment with Phazz, a young breshwahr telepathic tree, and the teleportation to Earth is something I remember.
+The teleportation would not allow the transportation of live species, but Phazz was able to show how to do it, although it could only be limited to sentient species.

 GF Willmetts